John Malkovich: 1976–1989: Broadway debut and film breakthrough

 His Broadway debut that year was as Biff in Death of a Salesman alongside Dustin Hoffman as Willy.
 Malkovich won an Emmy Award for this role when the play was adapted for television by CBS in 1985.
-He continued to have steady work in films such as Empire of the Sun, directed by Steven Spielberg, and the film adaptation of Tennessee Williams's The Glass Menagerie (both 1987) directed by Paul Newman (who appeared in the film) and Joanne Woodward.
-He then starred in Making Mr. Right (also 1987), directed by Susan Seidelman.
+He continued to have steady work in films.
+In 1987, he starred in Steven Spielberg's war drama Empire of the Sun as Basie, a captured American sailor.
+He next appeared as Tom Wingfield in the film adaptation of Tennessee Williams' The Glass Menagerie, directed by Paul Newman (who appeared in the film), Joanne Woodward, and Karen Allen.
+The third and final project of 1987 was Susan Seidelman's science fiction romantic comedy Making Mr. Right.
 Malkovich gained significant critical and popular acclaim when he portrayed the sinister and sensual Valmont in the film Dangerous Liaisons (1988), a film adaptation of the stage play Les Liaisons Dangereuses by Christopher Hampton, who had adapted it from the 1782 novel of the same title by Pierre Choderlos de Laclos.
 He later reprised this role for the music video of "Walking on Broken Glass" by Annie Lennox.

+1990–1999: Established star

 He played Port Moresby in The Sheltering Sky (1990), directed by Bernardo Bertolucci and appeared in Shadows and Fog (1991), directed by Woody Allen.
 In 1990, he recited, in Croatian, verses of the Croatian national anthem Lijepa naša domovino (Our Beautiful Homeland) in Nenad Bach's song "Can We Go Higher?"

 Malkovich starred in the 1992 film adaptation of John Steinbeck's novella Of Mice and Men as Lennie alongside Gary Sinise as George.
-He was nominated for another Oscar, again in the Best Supporting Actor category, for In the Line of Fire (1993).
+He received his second Academy Award nomination for the Wolfgang Petersen-directed political action thriller In the Line of Fire (1993), playing a disillusioned former CIA agent who plans to assassinate the President of the United States.
 He was the narrator for the film Alive (1993) and starred in The Man in the Iron Mask (1998).
 Malkovich has hosted three episodes of the NBC sketch show Saturday Night Live.
 The first occasion was in January 1989 with musical guest Anita Baker, the second in October 1993 with musical guest Billy Joel (and special appearance by former cast member Jan Hooks), and the third in December 2008 with musical guest T.I. with Swizz Beatz (and special appearances by Justin Timberlake, Molly Sims and Jamie-Lynn Sigler).